 You will have a chance to tell us which doctors or pharmacies you prefer to use.
 If you think we made a mistake, you disagree that you are at risk for prescription drug abuse, or you disagree with the limitation, you and your prescriber can file an appeal.
-(To learn how to file an appeal, see Chapter 9, Section 6.5, page 161.)
+(To learn how to file an appeal, see Chapter 9.)